IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

     - Namespace: noi
 - PARAMETERS
     - spec.imageCatalog: icr.io/cpopen/ibm-operator-catalog:latest
-    - spec.storageClass: rook-cephfs  *(need to update the storage class to what is being used in your environment, check it with `oc get sc` command.)*
+    - spec.storageClass: rook-cephfs  *(you must update this value to be the RWX storage class that is being used in your environment, check it with `oc get sc` command.)*
-    - spec.storageClassLargeBlock: rook-cephfs  *(need to update the storage class to what is being used in your environment, check it with `oc get sc` command.)*
+    - spec.storageClassLargeBlock: rook-cephfs  *(you must update this value to be the RWO storage class that is being used in your environment, check it with `oc get sc` command.)*
     - spec.eventManager.version: 1.6.6
-    - spec.eventManager.clusterDomain: REPLACE_IT
+    - spec.eventManager.clusterDomain: <domain_name>
     - spec.eventManager.channel: v1.10
     - spec.eventManager.deploymentType: trial
     - spec.eventManager.namespace: noi

-NOTE:
-- If you use a repository that is forked from the official [Cloud Pak for Watson AIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) or a different branch, then you must update the values of the `Repository URL` and `Revision` parameters to match your repository and branch.
-For example, if you use `https://github.com/<myaccount>/cp4waiops-gitops` and `dev` branch, then these two parameters must be changed.
-- `spec.eventManager.clusterDomain` is the domain name of the cluster where Event Manager is installed.
+Where `<domain_name>` is the domain name of the cluster where Event Manager is installed.
 You must use a fully qualified domain name (FQDN).
 For example, `apps.clustername.abc.xyz.com`.
 You can retrieve the FQDN by running the following command:

   ```bash
   INGRESS_OPERATOR_NAMESPACE=openshift-ingress-operator
   appDomain=`kubectl -n ${INGRESS_OPERATOR_NAMESPACE} get ingresscontrollers default -o json | python -c "import json,sys;obj=json.load(sys.stdin);print obj['status']['domain'];"`
   echo ${appDomain}
   ```

+**Note**:
+- If you use a repository that is forked from the official [Cloud Pak for Watson AIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) or a different branch, then you must update the values of the `Repository URL` and `Revision` parameters to match your repository and branch.
+For example, if you use `https://github.com/<myaccount>/cp4waiops-gitops` and `dev` branch, then these two parameters must be changed.

 ### Option 2: (**Technology preview**) Installing AI Manager and Event Manager with an all-in-one configuration